clarkfitzg/junkyard/dresses/report.md

 # What's the distribution of the low priced dresses?
 lp = dress[dress$price < 200, ]

 library(lattice)

 histogram(~ price | site, lp, main = "distribution of dress prices below $200")

 ```

+## Questions:

+Other interesting questions that we can answer:
+- How does each site name their products?
+- How many of each type of dress are offered?

+By repeating this every day for some period we can obtain a picture of
+how the prices and sales behave over time.